rogerkatona/portfolio/posts/home-asap.md

 - Define the Information Architecture (IA)
 - Design Logo
 - Design wireframes of the pages and workflows based on IA
-    - Review the wireframes and workflows with the business unit, and the development team
+- Design review with the stakeholders
-    - Design an interactive prototype from wireframes and workflows
+- Design an interactive prototype from wireframes
-    - Design pages with content provided by the business and data sourced from our DB
-- Deliver to the development team fully designed pages in an interactive prototype
+- Deliver to the development team fully designed pages in an interactive prototype in Invision.

 ---